100 Florida Trails®

 Marina

-Palatka's central district, to the west of Riverfront Park, also is undergoing a revitalization.
-The effort includes the Conley-Snyder Murals; mostly centered downtown along St. Johns Ave., they consist of over 30 murals by local artists depicting the historical, cultural, and natural riches of Palatka and Putnam County.
-Just to the south starting at Oak St., the South Historic District contains 243 historic buildings.
+• Palatka's central district, to the west of Riverfront Park, is undergoing a revitalization.
+The effort includes the Conley-Snyder Murals, mostly centered downtown along St. Johns Ave.
+These consist of over 30 murals by local artists depicting the historical, cultural, and natural riches of Palatka and Putnam County.

 Conley-Snyder Murals